 LITHIUM & OTHER ADVANCED MATERIAL POTENTIAL

-Avalon’s Separation Rapids Lithium Project has the potential to produce high purity lithium compounds for two distinct markets: an industrial mineral product for glass-ceramics and a lithium chemical for energy storage.
-It also has potential for several by-products including feldspars, high-purity silica and tantalum.
+Avalon’s Separation Rapids Lithium Project has the potential to produce high purity lithium compounds for two distinct markets: a specialty mineral product for high strength glass-ceramics and lithium battery materials, notably lithium hydroxide.

 LOCATION, ACCESS, OWNERSHIP AND TOPOGRAPHY

 The 100% owned Separation Rapids property is situated approximately 70 km by road north of Kenora, Ontario.
 The property consists of 19 mineral claims and one mining lease covering a combined area of approximately 4,414 hectares (10,910 acres) in the Paterson Lake Area, Kenora Mining Division, all of which are 100% owned by Avalon.
 The lease covers an area of 420.39 hectares over the area of the main lithium pegmatite deposit (the Big Whopper) and adjacent lands that may be used for mine development infrastructure.
 Avalon also owns an aggregate permit on southern part of the property that is presently being used for gravel to upgrade the access road to the Big Whopper to better accommodate heavy equipment.

 LOCATION AND INFRASTRUCTURE and MINERAL CLAIMS MAPS

 The Separation Rapids property is directly accessible by a private road.
 The main line of the Canadian National Railway passes by 50 km south of the Separation Rapids property while the main line of the Canadian Pacific railway passes by 27 km further south.

 The Separation Rapids property claim map.